logzio/logz-docs/README.md

 ```
 ````

+## Git branch groups

+_For the Logz.io docs team_:
+Here's a list of branch groups that we should use to clarify what we're working on.

+* api
+* log-shipping
+* metrics-shipping
+* ui
+* docs-tooling
+* integrations

 ## Credits and contributors

 We invite contributions to docs, and we maintain a [list of contributors](https://docs.logz.io/credits.html) at the Logz.io Docs site.